 If you drink a lot, the effects the next day are unavoidable.
 Even if you do not get sick, a headache and cloudy thoughts will hardly help you write a quality report, course paper, or master the homework topic.

 You are young, and you have no health issues.
 After drinking alcohol, you sometimes have mild hangovers, but they are passing.
 If you drink more than you should, you believe that there is no risk involved.
-But there always is because alcohol use has an avalanche effect.
-You start with having drinks in the dormitories or parties on the weekends (which, of course, greatly exceed any recommended daily alcohol consumption limits), but end with a lost interest in your studies and damaged health.
+But there always is, because alcohol use has an avalanche effect.
+You start with having drinks in the dormitories or parties over the weekends (which, of course, greatly exceed any recommended daily alcohol consumption limits), but end with a lost interest in your studies and damaged health.
 As a result, motivation to continue your studies is often lost.
-However, without getting an education your opportunities in the labour market are limited, and you can forget about rapidly growing your career.
+However, without getting an education your opportunities in the labor market is limited, and you can forget about rapidly growing your career.

 Becoming a Crime Victim

 World statistics show that youth, as compared with other age groups of the population, are at the highest risk of suffering various crimes – sexual assaults, theft, fights, etc. Given that while heavily intoxicated, you do not know who you are and what you are doing, you can wake up at home or in a holding cell is the best case scenario, but otherwise you are extremely vulnerable.

 Benders can end with serious alcohol poisoning.
 In the most critical cases, medical help must be sought.

 Excessive drinking over time can lead to alcohol addiction, cirrhosis of the liver, cancer, depression, and cardiovascular diseases.

 Study Quality Suffers

 Excessive drinking on a regular basis may lead to a situation when your studies become secondary.
 Acquiring knowledge is not a priority anymore, and in the best case, you get a lower grade for a course while in the worst case, studies are no longer on your agenda.
 As a result, your preparation for a professional career is low.